seancorfield/polylith-external-test-runner/README.md

 by running tests in a subprocess with only Clojure itself as a dependency.

-> Note: this currently requires that you use a Pull Request on Polylith that supports external test runners:
+> Note: this currently requires that you use a git dependency for Polylith that supports external test runners:

 ```clojure
 io.github.polyfy/polylith